-Upon final selection of projects, documents will be made available for announcement to the public.
+Upon final selection of projects and concurrence by FHWA, documents will be made available for announcement to the public.

 After the public announcement of awards, a list of awarded projects will be made available on the website for public view and notice will be sent through the subscription service.